 Conn's The American 1930s: A Literary History, was published by Cambridge in 2009.
 His most recent book, Adoption: a Brief Social and Cultural History, was published by Palgrave Macmillan in 2013.
 He has published editions of Washington Square, by Henry James, Graham Greene's The Power and the Glory, and Benjamin Franklin's Autobiography.
 In 2009, The Teaching Company released Conn's video course on "American Best Sellers."

 Conn's books and chapters have been translated into eight languages, including Chinese, Spanish, Romanian, and Korean.
 He has lectured at numerous American universities, and internationally in Ireland, England, Russia, Thailand, Romania, Japan, and China.
 He has also given talks at the Brooklyn Museum of Art, the Pennsylvania Academy of Fine Arts, the Whitney Museum, the Philadelphia Museum of Art, and other institutions, on a number of American artists, including Edward Hopper, William Christenberry, Thomas Wilmer Dewing, Maxfield Parrish, Charles Sheeler, Wharton Esherick, and The Eight.
 In addition, he has published essays in the Chronicle of Higher Education on the job market in the humanities and on China and American universities.
-In 2011, under the pseudonym Zachary Peters, Conn edited and published the posthumous non-fiction novel, Who Killed Warren G. Harding?by the late, fictitious journalist, Timothy Wright.
+In 2011, under the pseudonym Zachary Peters, Conn edited and published the posthumous non-fiction novel, Who Killed Warren G. Harding? by the late, fictitious journalist, Timothy Wright.

 A John Simon Guggenheim Foundation Fellow, Conn has directed National Endowment for the Humanities (NEH) seminars for college and high school teachers, and was the recipient of an NEH Humanities Focus grant.
 He has received several awards for distinguished teaching, including the Ira Abrams award, the Mortarboard Award, and the Lindback Award, the university's senior teaching prize.
 Conn has served on the selection committee of the PEN Albrend award for non-fiction.
 He has received the Exemplary Leadership Award of the Louis Stokes Alliance for Minority Participation, and a Lifetime Achievement Award from the Juvenile Diabetes Research Foundation.
+From 1987 through 1995, Conn acted as senior consultant on curriculum development to the Philadelphia Superintendent of Schools.

 Conn's teaching projects have included College 005: The Great Books; English 401: Teaching American Studies, which places undergraduates as teaching assistants in a Philadelphia high school; English 800, a graduate course that combines the study of literature and composition with teacher training; and, for the Teachers Institute of Philadelphia, a course in children's literature.
 He has served as literary consultant on numerous television projects, including the Emmy-winning series, "The American Short Story," adaptations of novels by James Baldwin and Saul Bellow, and a video biography of John Dos Passos.
 He served as principal literary advisor to "Oprah's Book Club" for The Good Earth.